 Shenley Road, Bletchley, Bucks

 A fairly large (intended to be larger) and late church by Sebastian Comper, in a loosely Classical style, with some Gothic elements.
-As with all Comper churches, the overall effect is of seemliness and quality, if a little dull.
-The recently-commissioned reredos is a new furnishing of high quality.
+The painted reredos is a new furnishing of high quality.

 The church is orientated north-south, but this description follows conventional liturgical orientation, i.e. as if the altar faced east.

-The most notable fitting in the church is also the newest, and is a fine carved, painted and gilded square panel reredos depicting the Crucifixion with Our Lady and St John, in the distinctive Primitive Italian-influenced style of Stephen Foster, whose work can also be seen elsewhere in the Diocese at Princes Risborough and the Cathedral (q.v.).
-Above this hangs an original tester, with the Dove of the Holy Spirit in a sunburst on the soffit, designed by Comper.
+The most notable fitting in the church is also the newest, and is a fine carved, painted and gilded square panel reredos depicting the Crucifixion with Our Lady and St John, in the distinctive Primitive Italian-influenced style of Stephen Foster, whose work can also be seen elsewhere in the diocese, e.g. at Princes Risborough and the cathedral.
+Above this hangs the original high altar canopy, with the Dove of the Holy Spirit in a sunburst on the soffit, designed by Comper.
 A piscina is set into the east wall on the south side of the sanctuary, and there are metal railings enclosing the eastern bay.
 Otherwise the sanctuary furnishings are more recent, and include a modern timber altar, its front carved with Eucharistic symbols.
 The chandeliers and benches are original, designed by Comper.
 In the gallery is a small modern pipe organ by August Spath, replacing an original electronic organ.

 Architect: J. S. Comper